Mount Kemukus: Ritual

-Devotees have been trekking up Kemukus in the current fashion since the late 19th century and only in the 1980s were hostels added - with couples having sex under the trees prior to that.
+Devotees have been trekking up Kemukus in the current fashion since the late 19th century, and only in the 1980s were hostels added—with couples having sex under trees prior to that.

-The ritual involves first prayers and offerings of flowers at the grave of Pangeran Samodro and Nyai Ontrowulan.
-Pilgrims must then wash themselves at one of the sacred springs on the hill and find a stranger to have sex with them.
+The ritual involves prayers and offerings of flowers at the grave of Pangeran Samodro and Nyai Ontrowulan.
+Pilgrims must then wash themselves at one of the sacred springs on the hill and find a stranger to have sex with.
 They need to have sex seven times.
 That is every 35 days, so it is a relationship that lasts around a year.
-So the couples have to make a significant commitment to each other.
-They need to exchange mobile phone numbers and addresses and decide where to meet again, so they can complete the ritual.
-Most people who do the ritual are small business owners.
-They hope that if they carry out the ritual their business will improve and they will make good money and be successful.
+Thus, the couples must make a significant commitment to each other.
+They need to exchange phone numbers and addresses and decide where to meet again, so they can complete the ritual.
+Most people who perform the ritual are small business owners.
+They hope that if they carry out the ritual, their business will improve, and they will be financially successful.

-According to Floribertus Rahardi, an Indonesian writer who has studied the ritual, “People believe that they [Pangeran Samodro and Nyai Ontrowulan] committed incest in that place, but before they had finished having sex they were chased by the soldiers of Demak, killed, and buried together in one hole.
-From there, word emerged that whoever can finish off their sexual act will receive blessings from Nyai Ontrowulan.”
+According to Floribertus Rahardi, an Indonesian writer who has studied the ritual, "People believe that they [Pangeran Samodro and Nyai Ontrowulan] committed incest in that place, but before they had finished having sex they were chased by the soldiers of Demak, killed, and buried together in one hole.
+From there, word emerged that whoever can finish off their sexual act will receive blessings from Nyai Ontrowulan."

 The ritual is not seen anywhere else in Indonesia or the rest of the Muslim world.
-It is a product of a Javanese blend of primitive folk religious ideals.
+It is a product of a Javanese blend of folk religious ideas.